Sean Combs

 P. Diddy as a child

-She sent him to the prestigious Mount Saint Michael Academy in the Bronx, where Sean showed himself to be a natural entrepreneur.
+She sent him to prestigious Mount Saint Michael Academy in the Bronx, where Sean proved to be a natural entrepreneur.
 He worked as a paperboy and, at 12, started his first business—shoveling snow for neighbors.
-At school, Sean earned the nickname "Puffy" because of his habit of puffing out his cheeks and huffing when angry—no one could have imagined then that this childhood nickname would become part of his future stage name.
+At school, Sean earned the nickname "Puffy" for puffing out his cheeks when angry—no one imagined this childhood nickname would become part of his future stage name.

-After school, Combs enrolled at Howard University, one of the most prestigious historically black universities in America.
-It was here that his passion for the music business began to emerge—he organized student parties that became legendary campus events.
+After graduation, Combs enrolled at Howard University, one of America's most prestigious historically black universities.
+Here his passion for music business emerged—he organized student parties that became legendary campus events.

 P. Diddy in high school